 The flanks, sides, and back are black with pale gray bases and buff tips, giving the fur an overall grizzled coloration.

-It also has darker brown patches above each hind foot and black legs with yellowish-colored feet feathers.
+It also has darker brown patches above each hind foot and black legs with yellowish-colored foot feathers.

 Its underparts are all white, while its tail, although short by hare standards, provides excellent camouflage in snowy environments due to its whitish hue.

-In terms of size, Manchurian hares can range in length from 48-58 cm and weigh between 1-3 kg on average.
+In terms of size, Manchurian hares can range in length from 48-58 cm and weigh an average of 1-3 kg.

-The Manchurian hares generally inhabit areas with low shrub cover, such as plains or open grasslands that provide them with plenty of space to run around in search of food.
+Manchurian hares generally inhabit areas with low shrub cover, such as plains or open grasslands, which provide them with plenty of space to run around in search of food.

-They’re predominantly active during the evening/early morning hours when they search for food such as greens, nuts, or berries growing nearby or in surrounding forested areas.
+They’re predominantly active during the evening and early morning hours when they search for food such as greens, nuts, or berries growing nearby or in surrounding forested areas.

 Among its fellow species of rabbits and hares residing all around the world.

-The Manchurian Hare stands apart due to its unique physical characteristics as well as habitat preferences and behavior habits.
+The Manchurian Hare stands apart due to its unique physical characteristics, habitat preferences, and behavior habits.

 This enables it to blend into certain environmental conditions far better than some other types of rabbits and hares found naturally in North America, an invaluable asset for survival that makes this particular species quite fascinating!